-How I Got Into Podcasting
+How I Got Into Podcasting (The Long Form Edition)

 Something needed to change.
 Podcasting was the answer.

-As I started to explore podcasts, I noticed I couldn’t find a fun show that hit on work and money in a relevant way.
+As I started exploring podcasts, I noticed there weren’t too many shows that provided career and money tips in a fun and relevant way.
+This became an opportunity.
 I knew the career side of things well, but didn’t wanna fake the funk as a personal finance expert — especially since I had debt.
 It turned out that a friend and former business partner had gotten out of over $30,000 of debt by age 30.
 I floated the idea of a podcast by him and he was open to exploring the medium.